Why Random Pruning Is All We Need to Start Sparse: Expressiveness of Random Networks

 \subsection{Existence of Strong Lottery Tickets}

-Most strong lottery ticket (SLT) existence proofs construct explicitly a LT that approximates any target network of a given width and depth.
-The LT is defined by a mask that encodes the result of pruning a randomly initialized source network.
-Most proofs that derive a logarithmic lower bound on the overparametrization factor (i.e., the factor by which the source network is supposed to be wider than the target network) \citep{pensia-subset-sum,uniExist,convexist,cnnexist,depthexist,equivariantLT}, solve multiple subset sum approximation problems \citep{lueker-subsetsum}.
-For every target parameter $z$, they identify some random parameters of the source network $X_1, ..., X_n$ that can be masked or not to approximate $z$.
+Most SLT existence proofs that derive a logarithmic lower bound on the overparametrization factor of the source network \citep{pensia-subset-sum,uniExist,convexist,cnnexist,depthexist,equivariantLT} solve multiple subset sum approximation problems \citep{lueker-subsetsum}.
+For every target parameter $z$, they identify some random parameters of the source network $X_1, ..., X_n$, a subset of which can approximate $z$.
 In case of an ER source network, $1-p$ random connections are missing in comparison with a dense source network.
 These missing connections also reduce the amount of available source parameters $X_1, ..., X_n$.
 To take this into account, we modify the corresponding subset sum approximations according to the following lemma. \begin{lemma}[Subset sum approximation in ER Networks] Let $X_1, ..., X_{n}$ be independent, uniformly distributed random variables so that $X_i \sim U([-1,1])$ and $M_1, ..., M_n$ be independent, Bernoulli distributed random variables so that $M_i \sim \text{Ber}(p)$ for a $p>0$.
 Let $\epsilon, \delta \in (0,1)$ be given.
 Then for any $z \in [-1,1]$ there exists a subset $I \subset [n]$ so that with probability at least $1-\delta$ we have $|z - \sum_{i \in I} M_i X_i| \leq \epsilon$ if

-\end{lemma} The proof is given in Appendix~\ref{proof-slts} and utilizes the original subset sum approximation result for random subsets of the base set $X_1, ..., X_{n}$.
+\end{lemma} The proof is given in App.~\ref{proof-slts} and utilizes the original subset sum approximation result for random subsets of the base set $X_1, ..., X_{n}$.
 In addition, it solves the challenge to combine the involved constants respecting the probability distribution of the random subsets.
 For simplicity, we have formulated it for uniform random variables and target parameters $z \in [-1,1]$ but it could be easily extended to random variables that contain a uniform distribution (like normal distributions) and generally bounded targets as in Corollary 7 in \citep{uniExist}.

+In comparison with the original subset sum approximation result, we need a base set that is larger by a factor $1/\log(1 / (1 - p))$.
+This is exactly the factor by which we can modify contemporary SLT existence results to transfer to ER source networks and it is also the same factor that we derived in the previous section on expressiveness results.
+However, we require in general a higher overparameterization to accommodate subset sum approximations.